universedocs/Universe-Docs/README.md

 ## Status

-This project is in progress!
+### In Progress

 Once completed it will benefit!
 Look through deeply and connect dots you wil know!

 ## Short Benefits